Ntfy Notifications

 Account Setup

-Section titled “Account Setup”Ntfy is a easy to use messaging service.
+Section titled “Account Setup”Ntfy is an easy to use messaging service that supports both

 Syntax